Learning Native Continuation for Action Chunking Flow Policies: Appendix

 This appendix provides additional empirical evidence supporting the conclusion in section.
 III-B that one-shot guidance is insufficient for effective continuation and that guidance must be applied before every denoising step.

-Following the setup described in the main text, we compare a one-shot guidance baseline with Legato on the \emph{pour} task.
+We compare a one-shot guidance baseline with Legato on the \emph{pour} task.
 Both methods are evaluated under the same experimental conditions as the main experiments.
 For the one-shot baseline, guidance is applied only at initialization, after which standard multi-step denoising is performed without any intermediate guidance.
 Legato, in contrast, applies guidance before every denoising step while remaining consistent with the training objective.

 We use a guidance schedule with stride $s=30$, delay $d=8$, and ramp length $r=22$ for both methods.
-Quantitative results are reported in table~A.2.
+Quantitative results are reported in \cref{tab:oneshot}.
 The results show that Legato significantly outperforms the one-shot baseline, with particularly pronounced improvements in overlap RMSE.
 This indicates that without repeated guidance, the overlap region progressively deviates from the desired continuation, even when the initial condition is properly constrained.

 These results empirically confirm the observation in section.
 III-B that guidance applied only at initialization cannot reliably preserve constraints throughout the denoising process.
 Repeated, per-step guidance is necessary to maintain consistent continuation across action chunks.